ken-myers/ken-myers.github.io/_posts/2023-04-28-a-self-improving-semi-autonomous-voice-activated-gpt-assistant.md

 <div class = "small-print" markdown="1">
 <br>
 \**I had to fix some issues with the Spotify implementation myself---the library it chose was prompting for user input in stdout, which was not being fed back to the bot.
-I feel like this more on me and that the bot did fine with what it was given.*
+I feel like this was more on me and that the bot did fine with what it was given.*

 \***I implemented helper functions `save_secret` and `get_secret`, but the bot wrote the code to prompt the user for secrets and pass them to said helpers.*